JasonMcCoy/Poke-Vision/README.md

 ### How do I contact you guys regarding suggestions, feedback, or business inquiries?

-You may reach then via the contact us page:
+You may reach them via the contact us page:
 [https://pokevision.com/contact](https://pokevision.com/contact)